Testing a tool that helps people find the right help

 Make sense

-My research highlighted a number of moments where people were missing a Call to Action or didn’t understand which option to choose.
+My research highlighted a number of moments where people were missing a call to action or didn’t understand which option to choose.

 In other cases, I noticed that people felt unsupported by the tone of voice or untrustworthy of the organisation, particularly when we asked them to sign up for emails at the end of their journey.